dansmyers/Networks/Sprint-1-Network_Fundamentals/Notes/OSI_7_Layer_Model.md

 1. It gives you a holistic overview of how networks are implemented.
 If you start by understanding the entire model at a high level, you'll be better prepared to dig into the details of the protocols at each level.

 2. It provides a common frame of reference for talking about the purpose of different protocols that make up a modern network.
-If I tell you, for example, and 802.11 (the technical name for Wi-Fi) is a link layer protocol, I'm telling you something specific about its role and purpose in a network.
+If I tell you, for example, that 802.11 (the technical name for Wi-Fi) is a link layer protocol, I'm telling you something specific about its role and purpose in a network.
 The terminology defined by the OSI model is a standard part of the field.

 3. We can map the protocols of the modern Internet onto the layers of the OSI model in a straighforward way.